ifraixedes/wirexroutes/README.md

 Wirexroutes
 ====================

-Wirexroutes is node module, that basically, helps to organise the express routes definition and the associated middlewares.
+Wirexroutes is a node module, that basically, helps to organise the express routes definition and the associated middlewares.
 I used only with express 3.0.